zachdrone/rust-data-systems-lab/README.md

 # rust-data-systems-lab

 This repository is a small collection of Rust crates focused on exploring how data systems are built in rust.
-The code here isn’t meant to be a framework or a polished product — it’s a set of experiments around columnar data handling, pipelines, and query execution using **Apache Arrow** and **Apache DataFusion**.
+The code here isn't meant to be a framework or a polished product -- it's a set of experiments around columnar data handling, pipelines, and query execution using **Apache Arrow** and **Apache DataFusion**.

 The workspace is organized into a few focused crates, each targeting one part of the stack.
 Together, they form a lightweight playground for testing ideas related to data movement, transformation, and analytical execution.